-More disturbing yet, the Western Allies may have decided to negotiate a peace agreement with Adolf Hitler – similar in spirit to the shambolic Munich Pact.
-Historically, there was a so-called peace party in government following Churchill’s appointment as Prime Minster.
+More disturbing yet, the Western Allies may have decided to negotiate a Carthaginian peace agreement with Adolf Hitler – similar in spirit to the shambolic Munich Pact.
+Historically, there was a so-called “peace party” in government following Churchill’s appointment as Prime Minster.
 Theirs was a small group that may have had greater influence in Churchill’s absence.

-As portrayed for dramatic effect in the 2017 blockbuster Their Darkest Hour, there was briefly a debate early in Churchill’s War Cabinet that considered approaching Germany via Italy for peace terms that would have ended the conflict in June 1940.
+As portrayed for dramatic effect – if not for complete historical accuracy – in the 2017 blockbuster Their Darkest Hour, there was briefly a debate early in Churchill’s War Cabinet that considered approaching Germany via Italy for peace terms that would have ended the conflict in June 1940.

-Lord Halifax, then British Foreign Minister and well known arch appeaser in the Neville Chamberlain government, probed the Italian ambassador in London exploring the possibility of then neutral Mussolini to mediate said peace agreement to achieve a general European end of hostilities.
+Lord Halifax, then British Foreign Minister and well known arch appeaser in the Neville Chamberlain government, proposed probing the Italian ambassador in London exploring the possibility of then neutral Mussolini to mediate said peace agreement to achieve a general European end of hostilities.